 Wrongful Termination

-What Is Wrongful Termination?
+What is Wrongful Termination?

 In Maryland and D.C., employers can generally terminate the employment relationship at any time and for any reason.
-However, this does not mean that employers can fire employees for unlawful reasons such as because of discrimination based on race, gender, age, disability, religion, or another protected class; as a form of retaliation for taking sick leave under the FMLA; due to complaints about wage and hour law violations; when the employer has breached the terms of an employment contract; or other similar issues.
+However, this does not mean that employers can fire employees for unlawful reasons, such as because of discrimination based on race, gender, age, disability, religion, or another protected class, as a form of retaliation for taking sick leave under the FMLA; due to complaints about wage and hour law violations; when the employer has breached the terms of an employment contract; or other similar issues.

 Which Employees Are Protected in Maryland?